The recent years Naxos island gets more and more attention, and there is a reason for that. There are many reasons!!

 - Best Value hotel for money in Naxos: The Saint Vlassis

 - You can find our complete list for the best hotels in Naxos here!

 - In case you go to Naxos by ferry then I always use Ferryhopper to book the ferry tickets!
 They have done a fantastic job and it is very user-friendly.
 Also, if you are thinking of island hoping this is the best platform that I have seen!
 If you are thinking about island hopping then Koufonisia and Paros islands are amazing with their style.
 You will find our dedicated post about Koufonisia here and our Paros travel guide here!

 - The best time to visit Naxos Island is from May until early October.
-The high season of course is July and August, which make September (my favorite month) and June the best months.
+The high season, of course, is July and August, which make September (my favourite month) and June the best months.

 - Naxos is a large island and you might need to rent a car.
 But if you want to avoid this extra cost, Naxos has a quite good Bus Network (KTEL) (More information here, but the page is only in Greek!).
 The headquarters are located just a few metres from the main port, where you can pick up a copy of the daily scheduled timetable of service.

 - Naxos has many restaurants and great bars and nightlife!

-So, let’s have a closer look on the best things that you have to do in this beautiful Greek island in Cyclades.
+So, let’s have a closer look at the best things that you have to do in this beautiful Greek island in the Cyclades.

 #Take a photo from Portara, the Apollo Temple

-#Get lost in old town and visit Kastro
+#Get lost in the old town and visit Kastro

 Take a stroll through the narrow alleys, discover the Venetian mansions with the archers, search for the Commercial School that Kazantzakis attended and where the Naxos Archaeological Museum is today housed!

 #Go to the beautiful beaches and stay as much as you like!

 Naxos has really beautiful sandy beaches that invite you to stay there the whole day.
 And we don’t exaggerate.
 Really.
 We will highlight the top 5 but there are many more!!